 Along with her position as a dancer and entertainer, Otero was also a courtesan to the rich and powerful of Europe.
 Known internationally for her beauty and wit, the Greek-Spanish beauty was considered one of the most sought-after women in Europe.

 She is said to be associated with some of the most prominent figures in Europe, including Kaiser Wilhelim II, Prince Albert I of Monaco, King Edward VII, and many other royals and thinkers of the day.

 Her many lovers were the topic of much discussion, and legends formed surrounding Otero’s amorous affairs.
 It was said that six men killed themselves when their affairs with her ended.
 Although likely a myth, it is confirmed that two men did indeed duel over La Belle Otero.

 Always at the cutting edge, Otero also starred in several early films.
 Famously, the beauty was filmed in St. Petersburg dancing the famous “Valse Brillante” by an employee of the Lumiere company, who were some of the earliest filmmakers in history.

 The one-minute film was screened in Russia and caused great controversy, as an officer of the Tsar’s army appeared in the scene, which was considered unbecoming for a military man.

 The great beauty, born into an impoverished family, became fantastically wealthy by the time she retired after World War I. Using the wealth she accumulated as a dancer and courtesan, Otero purchased a mansion worth the equivalent of $15 million.

-Yet somehow she managed to lose nearly all of it in casinos and nightclubs, and by the time she died at the age of 97 in 1965, Otero had hardly any earthly possessions — just her memories of the Belle Epoque.
+Yet, somehow she managed to lose nearly all of it in casinos and nightclubs, and by the time she died at the age of 97 in 1965, Otero had hardly any earthly possessions aside from her memories of the Belle Epoque.